dsasacramento/dsasacramento.github.io/_posts/2019/05/15/socialized_sac_ep1.md

 ---
 layout: page
 title: "Announcing Socialized Sacramento: The Sac DSA Podcast!"
-author: At our last General Membership Meeting, the membership authorized the creation of the very first chapter podcast!
-Socialized Sacramento is co-hosted by Skyler Henry and Cori Ring-Martinez, and produced by Skyler Henry.
 permalink: /blog/2019/05/15/socialized_sac_ep1/
 ---

+At our last General Membership Meeting, the membership authorized the creation of the very first chapter podcast!
+Socialized Sacramento is co-hosted by Skyler Henry and Cori Ring-Martinez, and produced by Skyler Henry.

 In the inaugural episode of Socialized Sacramento: The Sac DSA Podcast, the hosts discuss the last general membership meeting, recap local events, and speak to Peter Lucas about the teacher's strike in Sacramento.